Economy of Portugal: Portuguese Colonial Empire

 During the Portuguese Empire period, started in the 15th century, until the Carnation Revolution of 1974, the economy of Portugal was centered in trade and raw materials related activities within its vast colonial possessions, mainly in Asia (spices, silk, dyes, porcelain and gems), Africa (ivory, timber, oil, diamonds and slaves) and South America (sugar cane, dyes, woods, and gold).

-The country, with a transcontinental empire with plenty of natural resources and vast unexploited areas, was among the most powerful nations in the world.
+Portugal’s GDP per capita was at or above the level of other Western European countries until it began to decline in the mid-18th century—a downturn that historians now attribute to a “Dutch Disease” effect from the influx of gold from Brazil, leading to diminished exports and deindustrialization.
+It would not recover until the 20th century.

 In 1822, the Portuguese colony of Brazil became an independent country, however, until 1974, Portugal managed to preserve its colonies/overseas territories in Africa, which included Angola and Mozambique, territories that would experience reasonable rates of economic growth until the departure of the Portuguese in 1975.

-The economy of Portugal and its overseas territories on the eve of the Carnation Revolution (a military coup on 25 April 1974) was growing well above the European average.
+The economy of Portugal and its overseas territories on the eve of the Carnation Revolution (a military coup on 25 April 1974) was growing.
 Average family purchasing power was rising together with new consumption patterns and trends and this was promoting both investment in new capital equipment and consumption expenditure for durable and nondurable consumer goods.
 The Estado Novo regime economic policy encouraged and created conditions for the formation of large business conglomerates.

 The regime maintained a policy of corporatism that resulted in the placement of a large part of the Portuguese economy in the hands of a number of strong conglomerates, of which, the most important were known as the "seven magnificent".
 These Portuguese conglomerates had a business model with similarities to South Korean chaebols and Japanese keiretsus and zaibatsus.
-Among the seven magnificent were the conglomerates founded and held by the families Champalimaud, Mello (CUF group), Amorim and Santos (Jerónimo Martins group).
+Among the biggest conglomerates were those founded and held by the families Champalimaud, Mello (CUF group), Amorim and Santos (Jerónimo Martins group).

 The CUF (Companhia União Fabril) group was the largest and most diversified of the Portuguese conglomerates.
 At one point, it became the largest industrial group in the Iberian Peninsula and one of the five largest in Europe.
 Its core businesses included the cement, chemicals, petrochemicals, agrochemicals, textiles, beer, beverages, metallurgy, naval engineering, electrical engineering, insurance, banking, paper, tourism and mining.
 Its main business activities and corporate headquarters located in mainland Portugal, but it also included branches, plants and several developing business projects all around the Portuguese overseas territories, especially in Angola and Mozambique.